udexon/Homoiconism/Q19_HIP_Advantages.md

 To borrow an analogy from supply chain model, homoiconic programming (HIP) provides a common downstream interface, in the form of Forth like Reverse Polish Notation, to the host programming language, which constitutes the upstream modules.

 https://github.com/udexon/Homoiconism/blob/master/README.md

+Forth is a unique programming language which celebrated its 50th anniversary in 2018.
+While the mainstream of the Forth programmers community do not yet consider HIP a priority as it is novel,